 As noteworthy as all those considerations are, they miss the point.
 Not one of the above arguments recognizes the authority given by God to church leaders.
-Just as state governors have the authority to accept, resist, or modify federal guidelines, so it is the church leaders as they decide what to do in the realm of public worship.
+Just as state governors have the authority to accept, resist, or modify federal guidelines, so it is for church leaders as they decide what to do in the realm of public worship.

-As James Bannerman has said:
+As James Bannerman said:

 “There is one fundamental condition, then, essential to an alliance between the Church and state, and on which both parties in the alliance have equally a right to insist: the condition, namely, that the Church and the state, as distinct societies, shall be recognised as mutually independent in their existence and entire offices and functions… The exclusion of the civil magistrate from the whole province that can possibly belong to the Church is absolute and complete; for all that province is included within the twofold description of power implied in the two expressions, “the administration of the Word and Sacraments,” and “the power of the keys of the kingdom of heaven.”
 Within this entire territory the civil magistrate cannot enter, and the Church claims jurisdiction over none other.”